-The computation time of algorithms can also be reduced by using parallel computing.
-The matrix operations can be effectively parallelized and the parallelization can be done in the linear algebra library that handles the matrix operations.
-Thus, we do not consider parallelization in this survey.
+The computation time of algorithms can also be reduced using parallel computing.
+The matrix operations can be effectively parallelized in the linear algebra library that handles the matrix operations.
+Thus, we do not consider parallelization in this tutorial.

-The remainder of this survey is organized as follows.
-In the next section we present the common notations that are used throughout the paper.
+The remainder of this tutorial is organized as follows.
+In the next section we present the common notations that are used throughout the tutorial.
 In Section~\ref{sec:background} the background of \acp{KFE} is presented.
 Section~\ref{sec:optimizations} contains linearity based optimizations of the \acp{KFE}.
-Section~\ref{sec:unobserved} presents optimizations based on unobserved and static state variables.
 In Section~\ref{sec:inno} the solution of the set of linear equations containing the inverse of the innovation covariance is optimized.
+Section~\ref{sec:multiprocess} presents optimizations based on division of the state into multiple subprocesses.
 Section~\ref{sec:examples} gives example applications of the optimization methods.
 Section~\ref{sec:conclusions} concludes the article.